-Presentation differences amounted to EUR 263 million as at 31 December 2023 of accrued interest transferred to Subordinated debt and to Financial liabilities at fair value through profit or loss.
-Solvency II requires accrued interest to be presented as part of the interest bearing liability ('dirty market value') and not separately as other liabilities as in the 2023 Annual Report of NN Leven ('clean market value').
+Presentation differences amounted to EUR 424 million as at 31 December 2024 of accrued interest transferred to Subordinated debt and to Financial liabilities at fair value through profit or loss.
+Solvency II requires accrued interest to be presented as part of the interest bearing liability ('dirty market value') and not separately as other liabilities as in the 2024 Annual Report of NN Leven ('clean market value').

-Valuation differences of EUR 1,130 million at 31 December relate to the transition from IFRS 4 to IFRS 17 and is due to the Czech reinsurance construction.
+Valuation differences of EUR 1,114 million at 31 December is mainly due to the Czech reinsurance construction.
 This is a reinsurance agreement between NN Leven and NN RE.
 Under SII this contract is presented as 'other liabilities', whereas under IFRS 17 it is included on the asset side under the reinsurance contracts.

-All reinsurance contracts are revalued between Solvency II and IFRS 17, which lead to valuation differences.
-Consequently, the amounts in reinsurance contracts are not identical to the amounts under other liabilities, due to revaluations.
-Differences due to a different scope of consolidation amounted to EUR -274 million as at 31 December 2023.
+Differences due to a different scope of consolidation amounted to EUR -309 million as at 31 December 2024.